Nonparametric maximum likelihood methods for binary response models with random coefficients

 The nonparametric maximum likelihood estimator of $F_\eta$ has the following essential features: \begin{enumerate} \item Since the $p_j$'s are assigned to intervals, it does not matter where mass is located within the intervals, as long as it is assigned to a point inside, in this sense the NPMLE, $\hat F_\eta$, is defined only on the sigma algebra of sets formed from the intervals, $I_j$.
 By convention we could assign the mass to the right end of each interval, but we should remember that this is only a convention.
 The MLE assigns mass to sets, not to points. \item Potential non-zero elements of $p$ correspond to intervals $I_j$ with corresponding $c_j$ being a local maximum.
 Were this not the case, the likelihood could always be increased by transferring mass to adjacent intervals containing larger counts.
 Figure \ref{fig.Oned} plots values for the vector $c$.
 It is quite efficient to generate the vector $c$ and find these local maxima even when $n$ is very large. \end{enumerate}

 These features suggest a convex optimization strategy for estimation of $F_\eta$.
-Since mass needs only to be assigned to the right endpoint of intervals that correspond to local maxima of the counts, we only need consider those potential support points.
+Since mass needs only to be assigned to the right endpoint of intervals that correspond to local maxima of the counts, we only need consider those intervals and any point within these locally maximal intervals may be considered as potential support points.
 This serves as a dimension reduction device compared to considering all $n$ original data points.
 However, in our experience, the number of potential support points of the distribution $F_\eta$ identified in this manner still grows linearly with the sample size $n$, while the number of optimal support points identified by the maximum likelihood estimator grows more slowly.
 To determine which of our locally maximal intervals deserves positive mass and if so how much, we must solve,